Methadone Clinic McDonough County, IL

 Bridgeway Inc

-Bridgeway Inc is a methadone clinic in Mcdonough County, IL.
+Bridgeway Inc is a methadone treatment facility in Mcdonough County, Illinois.
 It is situated at 900 South Deer Road, 61455 zip.
-Bridgeway Inc provides regular outpatient treatment and outpatient treatment.
-Other than methadone treatment, Bridgeway Inc offers substance use education, individual counseling and group counseling.
-Bridgeway Inc provides medication assisted treatment to men and women.
+Bridgeway Inc provides outpatient treatment and regular outpatient treatment.
+Other than methadone treatment, Bridgeway Inc offers HIV and AIDS education, support and counseling, family counseling and individual counseling.
+Bridgeway Inc provides medication assisted services to women and men.

 North Central Behavioral Health Systems Fulton And Mcdonough Counties

-North Central Behavioral Health Systems Fulton And Mcdonough Counties is a methadone treatment facility in Mcdonough County, Illinois.
-It is located at 301 East Jefferson Street, 61455 zip.
-North Central Behavioral Health Systems Fulton And Mcdonough Counties provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
-Other than methadone treatment, North Central Behavioral Health Systems Fulton And Mcdonough Counties offers marital/couples counseling, individual counseling and substance use education.
-North Central Behavioral Health Systems Fulton And Mcdonough Counties provides medication assisted services to men and women.
+North Central Behavioral Health Systems Fulton And Mcdonough Counties is a methadone clinic in Mcdonough County, IL.
+It is situated at 301 East Jefferson Street, 61455 zip.
+North Central Behavioral Health Systems Fulton And Mcdonough Counties provides outpatient treatment, intensive outpatient treatment and regular outpatient treatment.
+Other than methadone treatment, North Central Behavioral Health Systems Fulton And Mcdonough Counties offers family counseling, group counseling and marital/couples counseling.
+North Central Behavioral Health Systems Fulton And Mcdonough Counties provides medication-assisted services to women and men.

 FAQs for a Methadone Clinic in McDonough County, IL: